Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Final Fate - 1943:

 Captain Marcus Grepne.
-Akabahra served as military transport for Operation Torch.
+Akabahra was used as military transport for the Torch operations (see also Page 4, A. Hague's Voyage Record above and Athos).
 On Jan.
 7-1943 she was in station 45 (54?) of Convoy KMS 6, on a voyage from Algiers to Bone, having departed Algiers that same morning with a cargo of railroad tracks and crossties as well as misc. food stuffs.
-That afternoon the convoy was attacked by around 15 aircraft, and she was hit by a torpedo on the port side, probably in the boiler room, and started to sink right away (37 07N 04 38E).
+That afternoon, the convoy was attacked by around 15 aircraft, and she was hit by a torpedo on the port side, probably in the boiler room, and started to sink right away (37 07N 04 38E).
 The port lifeboat was destroyed in the explosion, but the starboard boat was successfully launched, while 4-5 crew members jumped overboard and were later picked up by this boat.
 An attempt to get one of the rafts out failed as it got caught, but the aft raft was put on the water with 9 men.
 The captain placed himself in the motor lifeboat which floated free as the ship sank after about 10-12 minutes.

 According to a personal story I've found, the survivors were placed in a military camp for a few days (location not named) before being sent "across the mountains" by train to Algiers, where they were given lodgings at a school.
 They were later sent to England.